clelandlab/quick/docs/API References/mercator.md

 **Return**:

-- `I` (np.ndarray) I data, same shape as returned by `acquire`, plus an extra time-series dimension.
+- `I` (np.ndarray) I data, at least 2 dimensions.
+Axis 0 matches the index (**NOT channel number**) of defined readout channels.
+If `rep` is not 0, the next axis will be the repetition index.
+If triggering more than once, the next axis matches the index of triggering.
+The last axis is the time-series dimension.
 - `Q` (np.ndarray) Q data, same shape as `I`.

 ### 🔵Mercator.light